zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/15-sinhala-amazon.md

 So the Buddha does not want the rooms, there is an impoverished, and there is a vagadziral There is Kama, there is Kama, There is Kama, There is Kama, There is Kama, There is Kama Ragah, Kelles did not dare, the twine was faintedBrahman It is inhabited by such self-esteem.
-“Hello Jathukankana, thus” “Ikhuti” is the vowel joint (2-1) applied from where 1 vowel Must.)
-“Hello” is the favorite word (2-1) 2 should be applied.
-Garuchanaya Hello “Jathukansa” is the prey of that Brahman, whose name is to impose “Ojaya You shall go to the critics,” Oghi shall go over.
+"Hello Jathukankana, thus" "Ikhuti" is the vowel joint (2-1) applied from where 1 vowel Must.)
+"Hello" is the favorite word (2-1) 2 should be applied.
+Garuchanaya Hello "Jathukansa" is the prey of that Brahman, whose name is to impose "Ojaya You shall go to the critics," Oghi shall go over.
 To comment is to question, ask, invite.

-[APZ 65.2] (#apz65 .2) {#apz65 .2 .ref .apz} "KAMA DISTED” is
+[APZ 65.2] (#apz65 .2) {#apz65 .2 .ref .apz} "KAMA DISTED" is
 Kamatha, Midukamathahuthu, Contruded Kathhu, Conscious Kamma The lower lust, the lower lust to the thhahu.
 Redeemed lust to Sithhu, constipated lust Let us come to thehu.
 Let's come, complete, let's go.
-“Shanthi” in one way is the Nibbana which is the same as Shanthi.
+"Shanthi" in one way is the Nibbana which is the same as Shanthi.
 Will that be a congruence of all editors, and dispel all the help?
 Viraganated Nibbana, the name of the craving.
 This is the Trusts Dedication by.
 'This Nibbana is the plant, this Nibbana is the prostate, that is